 It pays to be clear about what it is you want to achieve on the day of your conference or event, Do you simply want to make more product contacts?
 To develop connections within a particular company or industry?
 Or to find someone who can help you with a challenge you’re currently facing?

 Knowing the answers to these questions – and having found out who’s going to be there – will help you to design your hitlist and make initial introductions so much easier.
-Rather than approaching someone you don’t know without a conversation starter at the ready, you can focus your introduction by referencing something you know the person is interested in or working on.
+You can have conversation starters at the ready!
 Not entirely sure about the specifics of their role or company?
 Ask them.
 Start by acknowledging the company they work for, and cover the basics such as:

 - What product do you work with?